Fox-Alpha/Fork-Godot4Tilemaps/README.md

 # Modifications
 This is now a base for some Kind of games

-- RPG
+- RPG like World of Pirates
-- Survival
+- Survival like Aska
+- Rogue Like endless battler
+- RTS
+- Farming Game
+  - Characterbased
+  - Vehiclebase like Farming Simulator

 - Multiplayer
-- Rogue Like
-- RTS